jrddunbr/bio/short-bio.md

 as a Junior in Computer Science, where I participate in the community as well as work on major projects and outreach programs.

-My favorite operating system is Arch Linux.
+My interests lie mostly in computer infrastructure as well as networking, computer hardware, and computer security.
+My primary day-to-day operating system is Arch Linux.

 ### Website: